5 Steps to Make a Design Portfolio

 This might be one of the most important steps to make a design portfolio.
 Below the title of your project, it is best to write about 3 to 5 lines about your project.
 Whatever you write should add to the understanding of your work and your design goals.
 Behance, Dribbble and Procreate folio generally allow you to add tags.

-This is where you tag the software you have used, the creative field and any other tags related to your project.
+This is where you tag the software you have used, the creative field and any other keywords related to your project.

 How to write portfolio bio information?